 Step 2: Make your application

 The general rule is that for a study abroad course to count towards the Economics major it must require as an official prerequisite at least introductory microeconomics and/or introductory macroeconomics.
-There are no exceptions to this rule and you are responsible for determining that it is satisfied for any study abroad courses you propose.

 Furthermore, for a study abroad course to count towards the Economics major as a 4000-level elective, it must require as an official prerequisite intermediate microeconomics and/or intermediate macroeconomics, or econometrics.
-Again, there are no exceptions to this rule and you are responsible for determining that study abroad courses you want to count as 4000-level electives satisfy it.

 Step 3: Get accepted, and go study abroad!

-Where to study: If your goal is to take high-quality Economics classes while studying abroad, then the best options are the top UK institutions of UCL, Oxford, and LSE.
+If your goal is to take high-quality Economics classes while studying abroad, then the best options are the top UK institutions of UCL, Oxford, and LSE.
 These institutions have excellent Economics departments, with a large number of available Economics courses.
 However, we permit students to count Economics courses from a very large number of programs.
 Please gather information about the program or programs that most interest you, and then see the DUS or Associate DUS to discuss whether these programs have acceptable Economics courses.

-Core Economics courses: Please remember that your core Economics courses—Intermediate Microeconomics, Intermediate Macroeconomics, Statistics and Probability, and Econometrics—cannot be taken abroad—these courses must be taken at Cornell.
+Please remember that your core Economics courses—Intermediate Microeconomics, Intermediate Macroeconomics, Statistics and Probability, and Econometrics—cannot be taken abroad—these courses must be taken at Cornell.

 For Economics majors who plan to study abroad, it is strongly recommended that you complete all your core Economics courses before going abroad.
 These courses cannot be completed abroad, and failing to complete these courses prior to going abroad will make it difficult to complete the Economics major.
 Moreover, having taken all the core courses will increase the range of economics courses you can take when abroad.
 Any student who would like to go abroad without fulfilling this recommendation must have his/her Economics advisor certify that the student has a concrete and workable plan for how to study abroad and still complete the requirements of the Economics major.

-Please note: to be competitive for some UK programs (such as UCL), you must take all core courses and receive excellent grades.
+To be competitive for some UK programs (such as UCL), you must take all core courses and receive excellent grades.
 For advice on your competiveness, please see a study abroad advisor.

-Number of courses: Please remember that there are limits on the number Economics courses taken abroad that can count toward the Economics major—see your major requirements for details.
+Number of courses: Please remember that there are limits on the number of Economics courses taken abroad that can count toward the Economics major—see your major requirements for details.